Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/_index.md

 date: 2021-08-12
 ---

+Select **Apps** from the Amplify Platform [Overview](/docs/management_guide/overview) left navigation.
 To manage your registered apps, select one from the table on the **Apps** page.

 ## App Overview and service keys

-When you select an application from the **Apps** link, its **Overview** view opens.
-The **Overview** view displays basic information about the application, including its name, description, and application GUID, category, creator, admin, and assigned teams.
+When you select an application from the **Apps** link, its *Overview* view opens.
+The *Overview* view displays basic information about the application, including its name, description, and application GUID, category, creator, admin, and assigned teams.
 It also includes [key metrics](/docs/management_guide/managing_applications/viewing_metrics/) collected by the Analytics service.

 ## Apps left navigation